-It is the Trustees' policy to assess the performance of the Scheme's investments, investment providers and professional advisers from time to time.
+It is the Trustees' policy to assess the performance of the Scheme's investments, investment providers and professional advisers from time to time (as stated in Section 5 of the SIP).
 The Trustees will also periodically assess the effectiveness of their decision-making and investment governance processes and will decide how this may then be reported to members.